 Colour Vision Deficiency (CVD) is the best way to describe someone who has difficulty seeing colour.
 This is particularly important when you consider the impact CVD has globally.
 In fact, Colour Blind Awareness states there are approximately 300 million people with a form of CVD worldwide.

-Creating an online environment for colour accessibility should be every UX/UI designer or product owner’s priority, especially because being inclusive isn’t just ethical best practice, there can now be legal implications.
+Creating an online environment for colour accessibility should be every UX/UI designer or product owner's priority, especially because being inclusive isn’t just an ethical best practice, there can now be legal implications.
 In 2021, UK Government regulations will require all public sector websites to comply with accessibility guidelines.

 So, designing for CVD is a step that you must take as designers and digital product owners to include everyone.
 By designing for one, you will extend it to many.
 By incorporating inclusive colours in your designs, you can help not just those with a permanent disability but also those with temporary and situational limitations.
 For example, improved colour contrast helps those who are in bright conditions.

 To address colour accessibility, this article will cover the following:

 The official grading system for accessible colour contrast.